jdmonin/JSettlers2/README.txt

 you start the server.

 Command line example:
-  java -jar JSettlersServer.jar -Djsettlers.startrobots=9 8880 30 socuser socpass
+  java -jar JSettlersServer.jar -Djsettlers.startrobots=9 8880 30

 In this example the parameters are: start 9 bots; TCP port number 8880;
-max clients 30; db user; db password.
+max clients 30.

 The started robots count against your max simultaneous connections (30 in this example).
 If the robots leave less than 6 player connections available, or if